ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 i feel like not doing my readings today, i feel like just going to get coffee a few towns over, something like that, i feel like staring out the window and i also feel like bothering u lol

+i really like studying with chatgpt, its like anything is possible, well not really really advanced stuff, but for reviewing and things, its really interesting

 ------------------
 # Oct
 ------------------